ResonantGeoData/RD-WATCH/docs/index.md

   <img height="250" width="250" style="margin-right: 50px;" src="images/General/logo.svg">
 </p>

 RDWATCH (ResonantGeoData WATCH) is a modern web application that offers easy access to a wide range of remote sensing imagery, as well as AI-generated outputs, to aid in the detection of global scale changes.
-RDWATCH enhances the AI workflow by providing monitoring, annotating, and visualizing capabilities within a geospatial context.
-The web interface of RDWATCH prioritizes user experience and performance for different user groups, including analysts, annotators, and algorithm developers.
+RDWATCH enhances the AI workflow by providing monitoring, annotation, and visualization capabilities within a geospatial context.
+The web interface of RDWATCH prioritizes a higly ergononmic user experience and application performance for different user groups, including analysts, annotators, and algorithm developers.
 It enables analysts to thoroughly examine model outputs, allows annotators to work within a geospatial context, and assists developers in comparing results with ground truth to identify potential model failures.

 <img height="100" width="100" style="margin-right: 50px;" src="images/General/Kitware-Logo-Stacked.png">